CheatInNeed/02369_Tower_Defense/SprintLog.md

 - Test!!
 Mostly logical - Everybody writes test for their own code!
 - Overleaf document creation and preparation - Roland
   - Work for the report - not a part of the scrum/sprints
+- Augments are scrapped for now (sad emoji here) .
+Will be implemented in later sprints if the project continues after this course.